Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 While in Dubai, I met many expats from all over the world — none of them fitting the stereotype brandished in Hari’s piece, the stereotype of drunk expats rejoicing in the fact that their household staff will do demeaning work for them.

 Most of the Dubai expats I met came here for a great work opportunity or the chance to earn a tax-free salary for a year or two and pay down debts or save up for a house.
 Yes, tax-free, and the job opportunities here are often surprisingly good.
-Mario has pointed out that a journalist can head to the Gulf and climb the job ladder far more quickly than he or she could at home.
+Someone pointed out that a journalist can head to the Gulf and climb the job ladder far more quickly than he or she could at home.

 I saw a land filled with dramatic desert scenery, the kind you’ve always dreamed of experiencing yourself.